Frequently asked questions

 Some of the more frequently asked questions about state aid are listed below with answers.
 There are questions on general topics, as well as specific questions relating to the General Block Exemption Regulation, and on de minimis aid.
 If you have any queries which are not addressed here, please contact the State Aid Unit.

-State aid and the UK’s exit from the European Union
+The UK’s exit from the European Union

 1. What happens when an undertaking receives aid from more than one public source?